-Kambi's growth depends on its ability to develop and sell competitive products and services.
-As the market matures, increased competition and price pressure may materialise.
-The ambition is to continue striving to offer the best B2B Sportsbook in the market and to build on the customer portfolio with successful and loyal operators.
+Kambi's growth depends on our ability to develop and sell competitive products and services.
+As the market matures, increased competition and price pressures may materialise.
+Our ambition is to continue striving to offer the best B2B Sportsbook in the market and to build further on our customer portfolio with successful and loyal operators.